Ballynahatty:

 Sheet 21

-a very large circle of over 50 stones up to 1.8 metres high
+lane, a very large circle of over 50 stones up to 1.8

-(though many smaller) encloses a space about 35 metres across.
+metres high (though many smaller) encloses a space about 35

-It was modelled on the circle at Swinside in Cumbria - which
+metres across.
+It was modelled on the circle at Swinside in

-is at exactly the same latitude.
-In the E half of the circle
+Cumbria - which is at exactly the same latitude.
+In the E half

-the circle was constructed, in what Aubrey Burl describes as
+built after the circle was constructed, in what Aubrey Burl

-"prehistoric bigotry and vandalism [which] ruined this magnificent
+describes as "prehistoric bigotry and vandalism [which] ruined

 Three pairs of stones stand outside the circle at varying distances,